ISDuBA/ISDuBA/docs/setup.md

 # Start `isdubad` to allow db creation
-From the repositories main directory, start the isdubad program, which creates the db and users according to the ./cmd/isdubad/isdubad -c isduba-bsi.toml:
+From the repositories main directory, start the isdubad program, which creates the db and users according to the ./cmd/isdubad/isdubad -c isdubad.toml:
 ```
-ISDUBA_DB_MIGRATE=true ./cmd/isdubad/isdubad -c isduba-bsi.toml
+ISDUBA_DB_MIGRATE=true ./cmd/isdubad/isdubad -c isdubad.toml
 ```

 After the initial migration you can un-configure the `admin_` parts In